The Ninth Gate: Production

 Roman Polanski read the screenplay by Enrique Urbizu, an adaptation of the Spanish novel El Club Dumas (The Club Dumas, 1993), by Arturo Pérez-Reverte.
 Impressed with the script, Polanski read the novel, liking it because he "saw so many elements that seemed good for a movie.
 It was suspenseful, funny, and there were a great number of secondary characters that are tremendously cinematic".
 Pérez-Reverte's novel, El Club Dumas features intertwined plots, so Polanski wrote his own adaptation with his usual partner, John Brownjohn (Tess, Pirates and Bitter Moon).
 They deleted the novel's literary references and a sub-plot about Dean Corso's investigation of an original manuscript of a chapter of The Three Musketeers, and concentrated upon Corso's pursuing the authentic copy of The Nine Gates.

 Polanski approached the subject skeptically, saying, "I don't believe in the occult.
 I don't believe.
 Period."
 Yet he enjoyed the genre.
 "There [are] a great number of clichés of this type in The Ninth Gate, which I tried to turn around a bit.
 You can make them appear serious on the surface, but you cannot help but laugh at them."
 The appeal of the film was that it featured "a mystery in which a book is the leading character" and its engravings "are also essential clues".

-In reading El Club Dumas, Polanski pictured Johnny Depp as "Dean Corso", who joined the production as early as 1997, when he met Polanski at the Cannes Film Festival, while promoting The Brave.
-Initially, he did not think Depp right as "Corso", because the character was forty years old (Depp at the time was only 34).
-He considered an older actor, but Depp persisted; he wanted to work with Roman Polanski.
+In reading El Club Dumas, Polanski pictured Johnny Depp as Dean Corso, who joined the production as early as 1997, when he met Polanski at the Cannes Film Festival, while promoting The Brave.
+Initially, he did not think Depp right as Corso, because the character was forty years old (Depp was only 34 at the time).
+He considered an older actor, but Depp persisted because he wanted to work with Polanski.

-The film press reported, around the time of the North American release of The Ninth Gate, creative friction between Depp and Polanski.
+Around the time of the film's North American release, there were reports of creative friction between Depp and Polanski.
 Depp said, "It's the director's job to push, to provoke things out of an actor".
 Polanski said of Depp, "He decided to play it rather flat, which wasn't how I envisioned it; and I didn't tell him it wasn't how I saw it".
-Visually, in the neo-noir genre style, rare-book dealer Dean Corso's disheveled grooming derives from Philip Marlowe, Raymond Chandler's quintessential literary private investigator.
+Visually, in the neo-noir genre style, Corso's dishevelled grooming derives from Raymond Chandler's character Philip Marlowe.

 Polanski cast Frank Langella as Boris Balkan based upon his performance as Clare Quilty in Lolita (1997).
 Barbara Jefford was a last-minute replacement for the German actress originally cast as the Baroness Frieda Kessler, who fell sick with pneumonia, and after a second actress proved unable to learn the character's dialogue; with only days' notice, Jefford learned her part, spoken with a German accent.
 Depp met his long-time partner Vanessa Paradis during the shooting.